nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 #### Loading of User Data

-User data automatically loads when user opens the app
+User data automatically loads when user opens the app.

 #### Saving of User Data

-User data automatically saves when there is a change in data
+User data automatically saves when there is a change in data.

 --------------------------------------------------------------------------------------------------------------------